 When it's time to thaw them, you can do this on low power in the microwave or by letting them thaw naturally on the side.

 You can also add the frozen egg noodles straight into a pot of boiling, salted water, and they will cook just as they would fresh (although they will take around 10 minutes to cook from frozen).

 If you've prepared your noodles with a sauce, then you can freeze the leftovers to enjoy later too.

 Stop craving pasta and start preparing homemade gluten-free noodles!
 Our gluten-free noodles recipe is super easy to put together, but it's super delicious too.
-Why not bookmark our tasty gluten-free recipe for later?
+Once you get a hang of it, you can move on to our delicious shrimp fettuccine, fettuccine carbonara, or fettuccine bolognese recipe.
+Mastering it usually takes time, so why not bookmark our tasty gluten-free recipe for later?